5 min read

 Tom Jacquesson

 Tom Jacquesson is the co-founder of TweetHunter, a scheduling and AI writing tool for Twitter and heads up their marketing.
-Tom and his team have grown TweetHunter to over $1m ARR in the space of a year so you can be sure that this is a great guy to follow.
-Tom is a member of my High Signal online founder community and is a really nice guy.
+Tom and his team have grown TweetHunter to over $1m ARR in the space of a year and sold it to Lemleur in 2023.

 Tom's Twitter